RajivThummala-psu/TermGlossaryGroupE11ty/README.md

-##Check in Number 2
+# Check In 2

-Linked is the repo to our initial live mockup of our prototype: https://rajivthummala-psu.github.io/frontEndAttempt1/
+Linked is our main repo where we have been pusing updates: https://github.com/zjohnson10/final-project-vocab Linked is our initial live mockup of our prototype: https://rajivthummala-psu.github.io/frontEndAttempt1/